augustoproiete/DevExpress-NuGet/README.md

   - **tools**
       - This contains a simple Powershell script used by the NuGet packages related to assemblies that are only needed for design-time (i.e. assemblies in `lib\Design`).
 This script runs during the installation of these packages only to set the `CopyLocal` attribute of these assemblies to `false`, given that they are not meant to be deployed with the application.

-## How to generate the NuGet packages
+## How to generate the NuGet packages :package:

 To generate all NuGet packages, just run the powershell file `src\nuget-pack.ps1`, or if you prefer to manually generate specific packages, just use the `nuget.exe` command line utility.
 For example:

     nuget.exe pack ".\src\nuspec\Unofficial.DevExpress.Data.nuspec" -BasePath ".\src" -OutputDirectory ".\src\nupkg"

 ## Known issues / Things to do